padok-team/yatas/README.md

 - AWS_VPC_003 VPC only have one Gateway
 - AWS_VPC_004 VPC Flow Logs are activated
 - AWS_VPC_005 VPC have at least 2 subnets
-- AWS_VPC_006 VPC's Subnets are in different zones

 <!-- END_YATAS -->